Area Of The Retina That Doesn't Contain Any Photoreceptors.

 The Optic Disc and Visual Field Defects

 Damage to the optic nerve or retina near the optic disc can lead to specific types of visual field defects.
-These defects, often mapped using perimetry, can provide valuable information about the location and extent of the pathology.
-For instance, a lesion affecting the nasal retina near the optic disc may cause a temporal (towards the temple) visual field defect in the corresponding eye.
+Consider this: these defects, often mapped using perimetry, can provide valuable information about the location and extent of the pathology.
+To give you an idea, a lesion affecting the nasal retina near the optic disc may cause a temporal (towards the temple) visual field defect in the corresponding eye.

 Research and Future Directions